 ANT 210 Cultural Anthropology

-3 Semester Hours

 A study of the origin and development of man's culture with special emphasis on preliterate societies, prehistoric, and contemporary; the impact of advanced societies; and the future of man in anthropological perspective. (identical to SOC 210)

 ANT 420 Emergence of Humans

-3 Semester Hours

 Prerequisite: SOC 101

 A study of the paleoanthropological evidence used to answer the question, "Where have humans come from?" and theories associated with human phylogeny.
 (Identical to SOC 420)

 ANT 491 Rearch Topics

-1-6 Semester Hours

 An area of study of interest to the student and usually taught on a one-on-one basis between a faculty member and the student.

 ANT 495 Special Topics

 A study of selected topics.

 ART

 REQUIREMENTS FOR A MINOR IN VISUAL ARTS

 ART 104, 107, 108, 202, 205, 301

 ART 101 Art Appreciation

+3 Semester Hours An introduction to the understanding and appreciation of the visual arts through a broad survey of the principles of art, architecture and visual media.

 3 Semester Hours

-An introduction to the understanding and appreciation of the visual arts through a broad survey of the principles of art.

-ART 104 Drawing I

 3 Semester Hours

+1-6 Semester Hours

+1-6 Semester Hours

+1-6 Semester Hours

+ART 1 04 Drawing I

-This course in freehand visualization introduces students to linear construction methods with pen and pencil, such as line quality and expression, drawing layout/composition, volume construction, foreshortening with overlapping shapes, perspective, schematic human form/gesture, and tone and shading.
+This course in freehand visualization introduces students to various drawing materials, line quality and expression, composition, simple perspective, tone and shading.
 Personal creative expression is encouraged.

 ART 107 Sculpture: Design and Expression

-This course introduces the student to the sculpture process and three-dimensional design concepts.
+This course introduces the student to the sculpture process and threedimensional design concepts.
 Technical methods of carving, clay-modeling, wood and metal construction are explored.

 ART 108 Painting: Fundamentals

-3 Semester Hours

 This course will introduce acrylic painting methods, color mixing, composition, and techniques of observed subject matter and pictorial representation.
 Some drawing experience and/or ART 104 preferred.

 ART 191 Research Topics

-1-6 Semester hours

 An area of study of interest to the student and usually taught on a one-on-one basis between a faculty member and the student.

 ART 195 Special Topics

-1-6 Semester Hours

 A study of selected topics.